vuepress/docs/docs/advanced/cookbook/resolving-routes.md

 const route = resolveRoute('/not-exist.html') // => { notFound: true, path: '/not-exist.html', meta: { title: 'Not Found' }, loader: NotFoundPageLoader }
 ```

-In particular, there is a `notFound` field in the returned data, which is used to identify whether a corresponding route exists for a given path.
-When the route does not exist, the `notFound` field in the return value is `true`, its `path` field is the normalized path, and the `meta` and `loader` fields are the `meta` and `loader` fields of the default 404 page.
+There is a `notFound` field in the returned information, which is used to indicate whether a corresponding route exists for a given path.
+When the route does not exist, the `notFound` field would be `true`, the `path` field would be the normalized path, and the `meta` and `loader` fields would point to the default 404 page.